jduncan017/jduncan017/README.md

 <h1>Hi 👋, I'm Joshua Duncan</h1>
 <h3>An aspiring software developer with a history in hospitality management, marketing, & sales.</h3>

-- 🔭 I’m currently working on **a software development course with Practicum University**
+- 🔭 I’m currently working on **a software development course with TripleTen University**

 - 🌱 I’m currently learning **Javascript**